-Two national terrestrial facsimile distribution systems are currently in operation: the Digital Facsimile Network (DIFAX) and the National Facsimile Network (NAFAX).
-The DIFAX service is a high speed digital system (720 spm) which can provide approximately 300 charts per day.
+Two national facsimile distribution systems are currently in operation: the Digital Facsimile Network (DIFAX) and the National Facsimile Network (NAFAX).
+The DIFAX service is a high speed digital system (720 spm) which can provide about 300 charts per day.
 The DIFAX charts include products related to the international aviation, agriculture, and the NAFAX transmission, excluding satellite photos.
-The NAFAX service is a slow speed analog system (120 spm) which can provide approximately 100 charts per day.
+The NAFAX service is a slow speed analog system (120 spm) which can provide about 100 charts per day.
 The NAFAX charts include analyses, prognoses, selected observed data, and some satellite photos.
-Both of these facsimile networks serve users at the NWS, FAA, DOD, and nongovernment organizations.
+Both of these facsimile networks serve users at NWS, FAA, DOD, and nongovernment organizations.

-The NWS contracted with a private communications company in May 1985 to convert the two NWS terrestrial facsimile networks to satellite broadcast dissemination.
-This was accomplished as of March 31, 1986.
+NWS has contracted with a private communications company (Equatorial Communication Company) to convert the two NWS terrestrial facsimile networks to satellite broadcast dissemination.